Critique Groups, By Maria V. Snyder

 You will also be required to give feedback and advice to the other members of the group.
 Don't be shy - if you read and write you're qualified to give an opinion.
 I like to do the sandwich method myself.
 Start with something positive (the bread) "I loved you characters etc..." then get to the heart of the matter (the meat) "Susie is an intelligent girl, but she's too passive in the big fight scene.
 Perhaps if you have her outwitting Dr. Evil instead of screaming for help the reader would cheer for her more."
 Then end with something positive (another slice of bread) "This story has such potential.
 I can't wait to see the revisions."

 How do you find a critique group, you ask?
 Most areas have local critique groups.
-You might want to check the library to see if a group is meeting there - or at Borders and Barnes & Noble - they can have groups, too.
-There are online groups like critters.org and onlinewritersworkshop.com and eharlequin.com has a writers' area.
-I prefer meeting with people in person, but right now my critique partner is in Canada and we do everything by email, phone and mail.
+You might want to check the library to see if a group is meeting there - or at your local bookstore.
+There are online groups like critters.org and this site helps you find a critique partner The Write Life.
+I prefer meeting with people in person, but all my beta readers are spread around the world so I do everything by email.
 Sometimes schools have them - or at colleges and universities - you need to ask around.
 Also be wary if anyone is asking you for money - critiques shouldn't cost money.

 Books & Excerpts | Biography | Appearances | Writing Advice | World Map